 Your SMSF generally is not permitted to:

-- Lend money to you or any of your relatives
+- Lend money to you or any of your relatives or connected entities

 - Purchase assets from you unless it is shares listed on the stock market or commercial property (but not residential property)